Internal Revenue Service United States Department of the Treasury

 Child Tax Credit and Credit for Other Dependents

-• A U.S. citizen, national, or resident alien who lived with the taxpayer for more than half of the tax year (or, for U.S. nationals, an adopted child who lived with them all year as a member of their household)
+• The child is a U.S. citizen, U.S. national, or U.S. resident alien who lived with the taxpayer for more than half the year

 Credit for Other Dependents